 7.2.
 Operating Your Hotel: Initial Month’s Expenses

-Once the doors are wide open of your hotel for the guests, it is time for you to manage day-to-day operations.
-The initial months with their own set of expenses which includes staff salaries, utilities, maintenance, and marketing to maintain occupancy rates.
+Once the doors of your hotel are wide open for the guests, it is time for you to manage day-to-day operations.
+The initial months have their own set of expenses, which includes staff salaries, utilities, maintenance, and marketing to maintain occupancy rates.

 7.3.
 Tweaking the Plan: Post-Construction Adjustments

-Make sure you have all the building permits and additional construction or renovation costs anticipated for all these adjustments.
-It makes sure that your initial budget includes this flexibility as it is essential for effectively managing post-construction changes.
+Ensure you have all the building permits and additional construction or renovation costs, anticipated for all these adjustments.
+It ensures that your initial budget includes this flexibility, as it is essential for effectively managing post-construction changes.

-8. Real Life Case Studies and Costs According to the Hotel Type
+8. Case Studies and Costs According to the Hotel Type

-In this section of the article, we will be discussing real-life case studies and the actual cost it takes to build each type of hotel.
-These examples will offer you insights into the expenses associated with different types of hotels.
+In this section of the article, we will discuss real-life case studies and the cost of building each type of hotel.
+These examples will offer insights into the expenses associated with different types of hotels.

 8.1.
 Hotel A: The Luxury Boutique Experience

-Hotel A, types of hotels are known for their opulent Amenities and personalized service.
-Constructing these gems requires high hotel construction costs due to the use of premium materials, luxury finishes, and intricate architectural details.
+Hotel A is known for its abundant Amenities and personalized service.
+Constructing these gems requires high hotel construction costs due to premium materials, luxury finishes, and intricate architectural details.

 Building these hotels can cost you between $1.5 million to $2.5 million per room.
 Land costs in the prime location are usually added to the expenses.